 After nearly eight months of blackouts, AT&T has come to an agreement with Northwest Broadcasting on a long-term carriage deal.

-The dispute affected all of AT&T’s various TV services — DIRECTV, U-verse, and AT&T TV NOW — and dropped 18 stations in 10 different markets.
+The dispute affected all of AT&T’s various TV services — DIRECTV and DIRECTV STREAM— and dropped 18 stations in 10 different markets.
 Like most of these situations, the companies couldn’t come to an agreement on retransmission content fees.
 Here are the cities that were impacted by the blackout: